sherifnasser/AinLanguage/README.md

 Also, **Ain** prevents Unicode characters that are considered Kufr or prohibited in Islam (Crosses, pride, music, etc.).

 # Terminal RTL support
-To support autodetecting of RTL text in your terminal emulator, you could run the command
+To support auto-detecting of RTL text in your terminal emulator, you could run the command

 ```console
 printf "\e[?2501h"